CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	- VMware.VimAutomation.Core module required as cmdlets for managing vSphere are needed
 	- LanguageMode not configured to ConstrainedLanguage
 - PowerCLI 6.5.1+ installed
+- Assessed machine is a Microsoft Windows OS

 Older versions of powerCLI will receive a warning printed in the assessor-cli.log when older, deprecated versions are encountered.